Madhaweshwar Nath Mahadev Mandir: History

 According to the Kirtishila inscription, the temple was constructed by the King Madhav Singh of Mithila.
 He started the construction of the temple, an auditorium to facilitate the people coming from outside to attend marriage assembly, huge Dharamshala around the temple and a large pond in the northeast corner of the temple.
 The construction was completed during the period (1832 AD - 1833 AD) of the King Chhatra Singh.

+Figure of a deity carved on the wall of the temple.